nethackchallenge/nethackchallenge.github.io/index.markdown

 ### How to participate?

-The competition rules and submission instructions will be published soon.
-Stay tuned!
-In the meantime, you can follow us on [Twitter](https://twitter.com/NetHack_LE), join our [Discord server](https://discord.gg/zkFWQmSWBA) or get acquainted with the [NetHack Learning Environment](https://github.com/facebookresearch/nle).
+The competition rules and submission instructions are published on [AIcrowd](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge).
+You can also follow us on [Twitter](https://twitter.com/NetHack_LE), join our [Discord server](https://discord.gg/zkFWQmSWBA) or get acquainted with the [NetHack Learning Environment](https://github.com/facebookresearch/nle).

 ### Key Dates